microsoft/cookie-doh/README.md

 Cookie-doh is a repository template for creating single Python package projects that include pre-configured development tools.

+## :woman_shrugging: Why should I care?

-:seedling: Improve your development workflow, validity and readability of code for individual & collaborative projects!
+* :seedling: Improve your development workflow, validity and readability of code for individual & collaborative projects!

-:tropical_drink: Takes less than a minute to create a new project!
+* :tropical_drink: Takes less than a minute to create a fully pre-configured project!

 :link: Short-link: [https://aka.ms/cookie-doh]()

 :star: Star this repo to show your support!

 -----------------------------------------------------------------

 ## :rocket: Getting Started with cookie-doh